 Application Instructions at a Glance

 The checklist below shows the steps an applicant (the supervisor) and student will need to follow to submit an online application to NBHRF for the Summer Studentship Grant competition:

-- Complete the online application form (including all fields with an asterisk (*) if the required fields are not filled out your application will not be processed for review) and prepare all required attachment documents including a scanned completed signature page and a scanned transcript (please note there is a maximum 10MB restriction for each uploaded files, please ensure your documents meet this restriction).
+- Complete the online application form (including all fields with an asterisk (*) if the required fields are not filled out your application will not be processed for review) and prepare all required attachment documents including a scanned completed signature page and a scanned transcript.

-- Complete an updated online Common CV using the template entitled "NBHRF Template" for BOTH THE STUDENT AND THE SUPERVISOR(S),and upload in CCV attachments.
+- Complete an updated online Canadian Common CV using the template entitled "NBHRF Template" for BOTH THE STUDENT AND THE SUPERVISOR(S),and upload in CCV attachments.

 - Submit online application with all attachments.
 (See below)

 - The supervisor must hold funding for a specific research project in which the student will be involved.

 - A supervisor may apply for no more than 2 NBHRF Summer Studentships per year and must submit an individual application for each applicant.

 Eligibility - Student

 The health researcher / supervisor is the applicant on behalf of the student and the student has to meet one of the following criteria to be eligible: